vpinball/vpinball/Plunger_Velocity_Input_Tech_Note.md

 "Firing events" are the heuristic that VP uses to improve its speed calculations for fast-moving plunger events.
-VP declares a firing event when it detects two sequential readings that indicate that the plunger has moved forward at a very high speed.
+VP declares a firing event when it detects two sequential readings that indicate that the plunger has moved forward at a high speed.
 A typical mechanical plunger takes about 30ms to travel all the way forward after being pulled back and released, so VP has better than even odds of seeing at least two USB reports in the course of this.

-(It might seem like a certainty that VP would see two USB reports over 30ms given the 10ms interval between them, but this unfortunately isn't so, because VP isn't guaranteed to receive every USB report that comes in.
-The three polling cycles involved - VP's cycle, DirectInput's, and the USB HID driver - aren't always in phase with each other, so some reports get dropped.
-It's entirely possible for VP to see only one report in 20ms or 30ms of real time.)
+It might seem like a certainty that VP would see two HID reports over 30ms given the 10ms interval between them, but this unfortunately isn't so, because VP isn't guaranteed to receive every HID report that comes in.
+That's not because USB is unreliable or anything like that;
+it's because HID by design only delivers the latest report at the time an application asks for one.
+Anything that came in while an application wasn't looking is ignored, by design.
+VP's polling cycle doesn't always align with the hardware HID input cycle, so VP misses some reports.
+As a result, it's perfectly possible for VP to see only one HID report over a stretch of 20ms or 30ms - it might ask twice in that time, but still only get one actual input report, because the second request was made just before a new report came in on the wire, hence VP sees the same report twice instead of two distinct reports.

 Two reports isn't enough to accurately calculate speed, especially given the aliasing problem discussed earlier (where the plunger